adelosa/learnasm370/README.md

 This is not difficult once you know where the differences are.

-The following section details where things will be different from what is described in the book.
+The following section details where you will have issues with what is in the book and how to fix it using z390.

 ### Replace macro `REGS` with `EQUREGS`